 There is strategic value in letting go, as well.
 Setting aside work for a few days or more enables you to come back to the office feeling energized and with a fresh perspective.
 Once you've been revitalized, you will be able to perform better at your job and get more satisfaction from your work.

 Here’s one strategy that can help you to set aside thoughts of work while on vacation: Make a commitment to yourself that you won’t check in with the office unless it is truly necessary.
 If you still feel compelled to touch base during your vacation, set a schedule for the brief times you’ll be accessible and note it in your out-of-office reply.
 Try to avoid checking email outside of those hours so you can rest and recharge.

 Be sure to let your colleagues know, before you go, that you’re planning to be “offline” most of the time that you’re away.
 Also, be sure to wrap up projects and, if needed, appoint a trusted team member to handle your daily tasks during your vacation time.
 That will help to decrease the likelihood of co-workers needing to contact you while you're out.

 Managers taking a vacation have a clear opportunity to give employees the chance to take on higher-level projects and more responsibility during their absence.
-Allowing valued employees to take the helm temporarily is a powerful gesture that demonstrates trust, and will help to make them feel valued.
+Allowing valued employees to take the helm temporarily is a powerful gesture that demonstrates trust, and will help to make them feel valued and build leadership skills.
 (Be careful not to overload staff members, though — they still have their own jobs to do.
 If needed, consider bringing in interim support to help keep key projects on track.)

 Make an action plan — and go!